 Sophisticated and sleek, Vida would make a great alternative to names like Viva and Vida.
 It also carries a literary association in “The Darkest Minds”, Alexandra Bracken’s novel.
 Vida means ‘life’.

 Violetta is anything but drab.
-We’d suggest you this name if you’ve set your heart on a flower name, but want thing unconventional.
+We’d suggest this name if you’ve set your heart on a flower name, but want something unconventional.
 Violette means ‘purple’.

 When you have to choose a name for your baby, a few hundreds of names may not be just enough.
 Keep digging our mine of baby names until you find that one precious gem.

 The name for your daughter is based on your and your partner’s personal preference.
 A common choice among most partners is to select a name representing either side’s culture, history, and traditions.
 You may seek inspiration from the month of her birth, a famous figure, nature, or a literary character.